kenta-s/shellscript_for_docker/README.md

 # shellscript_for_docker

-You have to type the same command over and over again when using Docker.
+You have to type the same command over and over again when running Docker Containers.
-To avoid it, you can set this file to `/usr/local/bin` (if you are using Mac.)
+To avoid it, make your own commands by creating a symbolic link.

-And make your own commands.
+`# ln -s /Users/foo/commands/docker_sample /usr/local/bin/docker_sample`

 examples:
 - $ docker_sample start            # start the docker container